UpstreamData/pyasic/docs/miners/base_miner.md

 # pyasic
 ## Base Miner
-[`BaseMiner`][pyasic.miners.BaseMiner] is the basis for all miner classes, they all subclass (usually indirectly) from this class.
+[`BaseMiner`][pyasic.miners.base.BaseMiner] is the basis for all miner classes, they all subclass (usually indirectly) from this class.

+This class inherits from the [`MinerProtocol`][pyasic.miners.base.MinerProtocol], which outlines functionality for miners.

 You may not instantiate this class on its own, only subclass from it.

-Trying to instantiate an instance of this class will raise `TypeError`.
+::: pyasic.miners.base.BaseMiner
+    handler: python
+    options:
+        heading_level: 4

-::: pyasic.miners.BaseMiner
+::: pyasic.miners.base.MinerProtocol
     handler: python
     options:
         heading_level: 4